awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListMedicalVocabularies.md

 Valid Values:` PENDING | READY | FAILED`

  ** [Vocabularies](#API_ListMedicalVocabularies_ResponseSyntax) **   <a name="transcribe-ListMedicalVocabularies-response-Vocabularies"></a>
-A list of objects that describe the vocabularies that match the search criteria in the request\.
+A list of objects that describe the vocabularies that match your search criteria\.
 Type: Array of [VocabularyInfo](API_VocabularyInfo.md) objects

 ## Errors<a name="API_ListMedicalVocabularies_Errors"></a>